Shree Securities seeks reclassification of promoters to public

 1 Day5 Days1 Month6 Months1 Year5 Years

-How will the reduction in promoter holding impact the company's strategic decision-making and governance structure?
+How will the reduction in the promoter group influence the company's strategic decision-making moving forward?

 Shree Securities shareholders reject borrowing powers at AGM